tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Speak with Nature

-**Casting Time/Duration**: 10 minutes**/**10 minutes
+**Casting Time/Duration:** 10 minutes**/**10 minutes

-**Market/Component Cost**: 250 gp**/**50 gp
+**Market/Component Cost:** 250 gp**/**50 gp

-**Effect**: For the ritual's duration, you can communicate with natural beasts and mundane plants (but not plant creatures).
+**Effect:** For the ritual's duration, you can communicate with natural beasts and mundane plants (but not plant creatures).
 The ritual does not make animals friendly, and the animals or plants are limited in their knowledge by their experiences and mobility.
 For example, a plant knows only about its immediate surroundings, and a fish can describe only what it has seen or experienced underwater.

-**Skill Check**: Your Nature skill check result determines the number of questions you can ask.
+**Skill Check:** Your Nature skill check result determines the number of questions you can ask.

 | Nature Skill Check Result | Number of Questions |
 | ------------------- | ------------------- |